frenetic-lang/frenetic/guide/02-OxRepeater.md

 <h3 id="exercise2">Exercise 2: An Efficient Repeater</h3>

-Diverting all packets to the controller is very inefficent.
-You will now add rules to the switch _flow table_ so that the switch can process packets locally without sending them to the controller.
+Processing all packets at the controller is very inefficient.
+You will now add rules to the switch _flow table_ to have the switch process packets itself.

+For this part, continue building on the naive repeater you wrote above.

+> Build on its [solution file][./ox-tutorial-code/Solution_Repeater1.ml]
+> if necessary.

+Do not delete the packet-in function you wrote.
+Instead, you will fill the `switch_connected` function to send a [_flow table modification_][flowmod].

 *Note*: You still need the packet-in function you wrote above.
 While is flow table is being configured (e.g., when the switch is rebooted)